-The most common localisation defects Applause testers uncovered were poor translations, followed by missing ones.
+The most common localization defects Applause testers uncovered were poor translations, followed by missing ones.
 Attention to these details is crucial to establish trust with customers in different markets and to create seamless user experiences.

-Learn what the locals expect and adjust your customer journeys accordingly.
+accordingly.
 With a third of consumers reporting they abandoned an app because a sign-up process or checkout flow felt out of order, it's important to align with the expectations in different markets.
 There's no substitute for feedback from local, in-market participants that match your customer profiles.